extesy/DeckTracker/README.md

 Use the standard Windows `Add or Remove Programs` window and find `Universal Deck Tracker` closer to the end of the list.

 ## Known issues
+* If deck tracker is started after the game then it might not be able to fetch deck lists from the collection.
+Solution: start the tracker before the game.
 * After reconnecting to the game in progress the full deck list might not be visible or the counts might not reflect the cards already played.
 This is caused by the game reconnect protocol that doesn't send the deck data but only the current board state.

 ## Reporting problems